 Lurtel gave a talk to parents on Internet Safety and cyber-bullying in November 2017.
 To see the handout they prepared for the talk click the link below...

 There are free dental services for children in Ireland who meet one of the following criteria:

 Children not in national school under 16 years old

 Children in Ireland are entitled to free dental checks and care until they are 16 years old.
 Pre-school children can be referred for dental treatment from child health service and school health service examinations.

 Public primary schools in Ireland participate in a dental screening program through which your child’s oral health will be examined.
-This usually happens in 2nd, 4th and 6th classes.
+This happens in 4th and 6th classes.